ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 We will not support this, use some of the many addressable LED options.

 # Music
-The Music Module uses th popular VS1053 decoder chip that decodes MP3, WMA, OGG, MIDI and WAV files.
+The Music Module uses the popular VS1053 decoder chip that decodes MP3, WMA, OGG, MIDI and WAV files.
 Original code is found at [here](https://github.com/ghi-electronics/NETMF-Gadgeteer/tree/master/Modules/GHIElectronics/Music) and needs a volunteer to update.

 # Null Modem